 As barbecue approaches perfection, the breadth of possibility narrows.
 You can’t win by using a hint of Korean Gochugaru or a smidge of North African Berbere.
-Just like you won’t be able to bring Carolina style tangy pork to a Texas event.
+Just like you won’t be able to bring Carolina-style tangy pork to a Texas event.
 While barbecue developed into various styles, these deviations will not end with a winning entry.
-The barbecue that takes top prize reflects that narrow approach towards perfection.
+The barbecue that takes the top prize reflects that narrow approach toward perfection.

 The problem with perfection is that as barbecue reaches its pinnacle, its range of diversity reduces to a single point.
 While the definition of a perfect barbecue is the collaborated effort of judges and experts, it is also the least common denominator.
 It is what the majority says it is and therefore an average.
 Cynically, we can say that perfection, while achieving the heights of technical skill, is merely average in flavor.

-I am not trying to criticize the competitors or the competitions, but there must be a balance.
-Fall of the bone ribs won’t win a competition, but if that is how you like them, then make them that way.
+I am not trying to criticize the competitors or the competition, but there must be a balance.
+Fall-of-the-bone ribs won’t win a competition, but if that is how you like them, then make them that way.
 Use all the spices in your cupboard.
-Experiment, innovate and don’t let the judge’s table be the mark for which you aim.
+Experiment, innovate, and don’t let the judge’s table be the mark for which you aim.
 Let your tastebuds do that.
 The preservation of barbecue lies not in seeking its perfection, but in finding all of its traditions.

 Barbecue, in this meaning, is uniquely American.
 Its origins are not as simple as most people believe.
 It required the vast space of North America and the cooking traditions of immigrants, forced or not, from Europe and West Africa.
 Add to this the methods of the indigenous people and ingredients gathered from around the world.
 Regions with limited communication used barbecue for gatherings and events.
 Each style developed based on the meats available, and the immigrants who lived in that area.
 The perfection of barbecue is its diversity.
 It is this that truly unifies the traditions, methods, recipes, and most importantly, its stories.